Dental Days Deal

 ONCE A YEAR.

-Dental care is an important and often overlooked factor in keeping your pet healthy and happy.
-According to the American Veterinary Dental Society, 80% of dogs and 70% of cats show signs of oral disease by three years of age.
-Consistent home dental care and routine professional examinations can help prevent problems like bad breath or oral infections.
+Proper dental care is an important part of your pet’s overall health and wellness.
+Unfortunately, it is often overlooked or not prioritized by pet parents.
+According to the American Veterinary Dental Society, 80% of dogs and 70% of cats show signs of dental disease by the age of three.

 Broken, loose, or missing teeth

-Discoloration or tartar build up
+Discoloration or tartar buildup

 Excessive chewing or drooling